 4) It’s the execution that counts

 BUT WAIT!
 Originality might be overrated, but it’s NOT the execution that counts either.
 WTF?
 Well, if you’ve read my book, Writing & Selling Thriller Screenplays, you’ll know what I think of this phrase.
 Fact is, you have to stand out, especially at pitch level.
 You can’t do that with the SAME concept as everyone else.
 It’s just common sense.
 MORE: 4 Reasons Your Concept Counts Above All Else

 5) Grammar and punctuation is not a big deal

-Erm, it IS a big deal.
+Unfortunately, it IS a big deal.
 Look, no one cares about the odd typo or mistake.
 Everybody’s human.
 But you’re a WRITER.
-You need to know what goes into actual writing, of which a large part is grammar and punctuation.
-If you’re not great at this, that’s obviously fine, but it’s your responsibility to know where your weaknesses are, for the sake of your own professional development, just like any other job.
-So if your weakness *is* grammar, spelling and punctuation?
-You MUST address this accordingly because you CAN do something about it, even if you have a special educational need like dyslexia.
+You need to know what goes into actual writing.
+You also need to appreciate that grammar and punctuation (or lack of it!) will probably form part of the submissions sifting process. of which a large part is grammar and punctuation.
+If you’re not great at grammar and punctuation, that’s obviously fine, but it’s your responsibility to know where your weaknesses are … then you can plan around this.
 MORE: 10 Common Errors You Need To Fix In Your Writing Right Now

 6) Easy reading is easy writing